omelchert/SWtools/doc/references.md

 The [SWtools](https://doi.org/10.1103/PhysRevA.110.043518) software package is described in

-> O. Melchert and A. Demircan, <em>SWtools: A Python module implementing iterative solvers for soliton solutions of nonlinear Schrödinger-type equations</em>, [arxiv:2504.10623](https://doi.org/10.48550/arXiv.2504.10623).
+> O. Melchert and A. Demircan, <em>SWtools: A Python module implementing iterative solvers for soliton solutions of nonlinear Schrödinger-type equations</em>, [Comp.
+Phys.
+Commun.
+(2025) 109851](https://doi.org/10.1016/j.cpc.2025.109851).

 The presented software has been extensively used in our research work, and has previously contributed to the process of scientific discovery in the field of